 Bear this in mind when choosing a very light mat – it is easy for a manufacturer to save weight by using a lighter fabric; it is much harder to do this while maintaining long-term reliability.
 Some mats are offered with short warranty periods as a result.

-Sea to Summit’s air mats have a 40 denier face fabric (not a 30 D or a 20 D), and the unique laminate technology (the liquid-extruded thermoplastic urethane mentioned in the opening paragraph) means that delamination failures are unknown.
+Sea to Summit’s air mats have a 30/40 D face fabric, and the unique laminate technology (the liquid-extruded thermoplastic urethane mentioned in the opening paragraph) means that delamination failures are unknown.

 (a) What is my tolerance for mold? – (b) Wait – are you telling me there is mold in my sleeping mat?

-Sorry to break it to you, but the majority of air-filled sleeping mats have mold growing in them.
+Sorry to break it to you, but many air-filled sleeping mats have mold growing in them.
 This is the result of moisture from the user’s breath condensing inside the mat and staying there.
 Long-term users (such as the Thru-Hikers mentioned above) will often have mats which are full of mold.

 This is not just a question of the ‘yuck factor’ of breathing in mold every time you inflate your mat: mold will also weaken the laminate and contribute to weld failures and delamination.

 Even self-inflating mats may well grow mold.
 True, a lot less moisture is introduced into the mat because it will largely inflate itself.
 But less does not mean zero.